helenths/helenths.github.io/README.md

 # Portfolio for Pogramming
-This portfolio will mainly be in C# programming language
+This portfolio will mainly be in C# programming language.

 ### Midterm project for Intro to Programming